finkusuma-dev/fem-newbie-product-preview-card/README.md

 - `"start": "npm-run-all --parallel watch:* serve"`

   This is used when developing the project.
-It executes these other 2 scripts in parallel:
+It executes the other 2 scripts in parallel:

   - `"watch:sass": "sass --watch src/sass:src --source-map-urls=relative"`